MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-govern.md

 - You can email the flow maker.

-- After you've granted yourself ownership, you can launch the maker portal to view flow analytics and details.
+- After you've granted yourself ownership, you can open the maker portal to view flow analytics and details.

 ![Flow Details](media/pb17.png "Flow Details")

 ### UI flow Detail

 The **UI flow Detail** page provides you with richer information about the runs of this UI flow.
-You will be able to review the run history, identify anomalies in time it takes to complete a single run and view error codes and messages if the UI flow has failed.
+You will be able to review the run history, identify anomalies in time it takes to complete a single run, and view error codes and messages if the UI flow has failed.

 ![UI flow Details](media/coe-ui6.png "UI flow Details")